Should a College Education Be Free for Everyone?

 The question of college education being free or paid has raised many debates on a worldwide level.
 As expected for something that puts the future at stake, many people are passionate about this particular matter.
 There are many differences of opinion among people regarding the functioning of the current higher education system.
-However, a question of such complex nature should be addressed with a balanced investigation of all advantages, disadvantages and alternatives to paying for college.
+However, a question of such a complex nature should be addressed with a balanced investigation of all advantages, disadvantages, and alternatives to paying for college.

 When it comes to the education of young people, affordability is one of the biggest concerns.
 It so often happens that students decide not to continue their education because of the cost, which leaves them at risk of not being employed or not being able to show their qualities.

 This is not a widely known fact, but the Morrill Act of 1862 actually enabled free high education for Americans.
 According to this act, states were allowed to create land-grant colleges on federal lands, which made it possible for everyone to attend college without any fees.
 This was possible mostly because of the small number of people who opted for continuing their education.

 As the number of students who enrolled in higher education increased, so did the funding requirement.
 This is how the fees of today resulted to be so high, that many talented students around the world cannot afford to attend college.